 On top of these standard features, some call tracking providers include additional features that can take your business to the next level.

-Keyword tracking gives you the power to select keywords you want flagged in your calls.
+Visitor tracking gives you the power to select keywords you want flagged in your calls.
 For example, if you just released a new product integration, you may flag the integrating software’s name to make not of common questions your customers may have.
 This is helpful for optimizing content and product strategy.
 You can also use keywords for your product features to ensure your sales team prepares the right sales collateral for their calls and demos.
-CallRail’s keyword tracking feature, Keyword Spotting, makes this easy by allowing you to skip to the part of the conversation where the keyword was mentioned.
+CallRail’s visitor tracking feature, Automation Rules, makes this easy by allowing you to skip to the part of the conversation where the keyword was mentioned.

 Call tracking can be a game changer for businesses who want to get to the root of who their customers are and what marketing channels drive them to call.
 Gaining in-depth insight into caller demographics and behavior gives businesses that use call tracking an enormous edge over their competition, and can ultimately help them capture more leads and win customers.